 I've decided that I really like to read short stories, or, more specifically, well-written short stories of which this book is full.
 The thing about short stories that captivates me is how fast the reader has to jump into the action.
 There is no time for long descriptions, introductions, or frivolous details.
 For example, in the first story, "A Temporary Matter", the reader learns within the first few pages that a young couple have lost their way together after the stillborn death of their first child.
 Will their time together each night in the dark due to the power outage save or destroy their marriage?
 (Read on…)

-Going forward I plan on reading the winner each year and hope to keep reading past Pulitzers from the 20th Century as I see fit.
-I do not intend to read them all, though.
+Going forward I plan to read the winner each year and hope to continue reading past Pulitzers from the 20th Century, as I see fit.
+I do not intend to read them all --just the ones that strike my fancy

 No comments: